Hong Kong police ban 'anti-triad' protest

 Protest organisers have vowed to go ahead with their march despite the police denying their request.

-Public anger has been raging since last Sunday when a gang of men armed with poles and bats set upon anti-government protesters in a station and on a train, hospitalising at least 45 people.
+Public anger has been raging since last Sunday when a gang of men in white t-shirts, armed with poles and batons, set upon anti-government protesters in a station and on a train, sending at least 45 people to hospital.

 Police have been heavily criticised for being too slow to respond to the violence, fueling accusations of collusion or turning a blind eye to the pro-government mob -- allegations the force have denied.